MitenkovIvan/HelveticaNeueCyr-for-Discord/README.md

-# HelveticaNeueCyr-for-Discord
+# HelveticaNeueCyr for Discord
-This theme changes font from Whitney to HelveticaNeueCyr.
+This theme changes font in Discord from Whitney to HelveticaNeueCyr.
 <br/>

 How to install: